 “The vital point in exercising the discretion to order costs is to look at the whole picture of what happened in the case and to ask whether there has been unreasonable conduct by the claimant in bringing and conducting the case and, in doing so, to identify the conduct, what was unreasonable about it and what effects it had.”

-n ET does not have to take into account a paying party’s ability to pay when deciding upon the amount of any costs order: Arrowsmith v Nottingham Trent University [2011] EWCA Civ 797.
+A tribunal or employment judge may (and usually does) take into account a paying party's ability to pay – r.84.
+However an ET does not have to take into account a paying party’s ability to pay when deciding upon the amount of any costs order: Arrowsmith v Nottingham Trent University [2011] EWCA Civ 797.

 If an ET declines to take into account a paying party’s ability to pay it must act judicially and explain why it has taken that course: